mercadopago/devsite-docs/guides/split-payment/integrate-marketplace.en.md

 4. To determine the marketplace commission percentage:

     - If the checkout is Pro, fill the `marketplace_fee` parameter with the amount to be charged for each payment preference created in the **/checkout/preferences** API.
-    - If the checkout is API, fill the `application_fee` parameter with the amount to be charged for each payment created in the **/payments** API.
+    - If the checkout is ----[mla, mlu, mpe, mco, mlc, mlm]----API------------ ----[mlb]----Transparente------------, fill the `application_fee` parameter with the amount to be charged for each payment created in the **/payments** API.

 Upon completing these steps, the checkout will have been integrated into the marketplace and will be ready to process payments.